 Age International in East Africa

 Age International helps older people to survive emergencies; we seek out the most vulnerable and provide age-friendly emergency aid.
-We are currently:
+We are:

-- Giving out cash and vouchers so they can access clean water, buy food and care for their family
+- Giving out cash and vouchers so they can get clean water and medicine

-- Running a life stock exchange scheme so older people can sell their weak animals
+- Running a livestock exchange scheme so older people can sell their weak animals

 We are currently reaching older people in: